microsoft/onnxruntime/onnxruntime/python/tools/transformers/README.md

 ### Benchmark.py

-If you use run_benchmark.sh, you need not use benchmark.py directly so you can skip this section if you do not want to know the details.
+If you use run_benchmark.sh, you need not use benchmark.py directly.
+You can skip this section if you do not want to know the details.

 Below is example to runing benchmark.py on pretrained model bert-base-cased on GPU.